colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 for puts.
 Put simply, a path is excluded if the price in the previous step does not reach a certain threshold based on the decay imposed by the risk-free rate.

-Implemented Andersen trigger method to speed up convergence and maximize the average cutoff over simulated paths.
+The Andersen trigger method (otherwise known as LSA) was also added to improve the convergence rate by maximizing the average cutoff over simulated paths.
+This is essentially adding a constant to one side of the above inequality.
+More details can be found on page 12 of the paper linked above.

 ### Policy Iteration